-USDA inspected lambs can be raised with the use of hormones and antibiotics, although both are given time to cycle out of the animals before processing.
-At the time of processing, the meats are inspected for residual hormones or antibiotics and must be under FDA legal tolerance amounts.
+USDA inspected lambs can be raised using hormones and antibiotics, although both are given time to cycle out of the animals before processing.
+When processing, the meats are inspected for residual hormones or antibiotics and must be under FDA legal tolerance amounts.

 Fine white marbling should be present in the meat muscle, and the white fat should be firm but not too thick in any area of the meat portion.

 Mutton meat will have a larger, more open, grain texture.
-The marbling should still be fine and the fat should be clearly white.
+The marbling should still be fine, and the fat should be obviously white, not off-color.

 I have had good luck when using older lamb or mutton with a gamey flavor.
 When cooking, sear in some sesame seed oil before roasting or braising to help offset the strong flavor.